haleigh-ziebol/haleigh-ziebol/README.md

 			  'German Fluency',
 			  'Witness tarantula migration',
 			  'Create a class to teach Lichen ID',
-			  'Contribute to some open source projects that use biology-focused data', ]
+			  'Contribute to some open source projects that use biology-focused data' ]
 			//Assume 5+ more silly things;
 }